jezevec10/jstris-guide/usermode.md

   Returns: 1 on success, 0 on failure (piece does not exist).

+### `queueGet`
+- `queueGet()`<br>
+  Returns: A MathJS matrix where each row represents one piece from the current queue in `[setID, pieceID]` format.
+The first row corresponds to the piece that will spawn next.
+- `queueGet(index)`<br>
+  Parameters:
+  - index - Integer between 0 and queue length - 1.

+  Returns: A MathJS matrix `[setID, pieceID]` for the piece at the provided queue index.
+Returns 0 if the index is out of range or invalid.

 ### `getX`
 - `getX()`<br>
   Returns: The current X position of the active piece (integer between 0 and 9).